CLIMP: Contrastive Language-Image Mamba Pretraining: Introduction

-\textbf{Our main contributions are:} \textbf{(1)} We present \method, the first fully Mamba-based CLIP model, integrating VMamba for vision and Mamba LLMs for text, yielding representations with tighter cross-modal alignment. \textbf{(2)} \method achieves superior OOD robustness, claiming the top positions on average across ImageNet variants.
-On ImageNet-O, it surpasses OpenAI's CLIP-ViT-B/16 trained on LAION-2B - a dataset 167$\times$ larger than ours. \textbf{(3)} \method naturally supports variable input resolutions without complex positional encoding schemes or dedicated training, with significantly lower memory and compute overhead.
-At high resolutions, it maintains strong retrieval performance while transformer baselines degrade significantly.
+\textbf{Our main contributions are:} \textbf{(1)} \method, the first fully Mamba-based CLIP model, integrating VMamba for vision and Mamba LLMs for text. \textbf{(2)} Superior retrieval performance driven by tighter cross-modal alignment and reduced hubness in the embedding space. \textbf{(3)} Strong out-of-distribution robustness, achieving the highest average accuracy across five ImageNet variants.
+On ImageNet-O, we surpass CLIP-ViT-B/16 trained on LAION-2B - a dataset 167$\times$ larger than ours - suggesting that architectural inductive biases can outweigh data scale for OOD robustness. \textbf{(4)} Native variable-resolution support without complex positional encoding schemes or dedicated training, with significantly lower memory and compute overhead. \textbf{(5)} Favorable scaling behavior across model sizes (22M--87M parameters) and dataset sizes (1M--12M pairs) with unsaturated performance curves, indicating that \method's advantages are architectural and should persist at larger scales.

-Our findings suggest that state space models represent a promising direction for vision-language learning, offering compelling advantages for retrieval, high-resolution processing, computational efficiency, and robustness to distribution shifts.